 MammaPrint BluePrint illuminating tumor biology

-The BluePrint 80-gene subtyping assay enables you to uncover aggressive ER+ Basal tumors to help prevent undertreatment.
+The BluePrint 80-gene molecular subtyping assay enables you to uncover aggressive ER+ Basal tumors to help prevent undertreatment.

 Black women have a significantly higher proportion of High Risk HR+/Basal and HR-/Basal tumors compared to White women